MultiX-Amsterdam/data-science-book-uva-2025/syllabus.md

 This course expects you to have the following prior knowledge:
 - Intermediate level of Python programming (e.g., knowing different data types and data structures, knowing how to set up the Jupyter Notebook programming environment)
-- Basic level of machine learning (e.g., knowing what supervised and unsupervised learning means, understanding the differences between classification and regression)
 - Basic level of information visualization (e.g., knowing how to draw plots using Python packages, understanding the differences between a bar chart and histogram)

 ## Course Structure